ru-mii/ADGAC-SoundSwap/README.md

 From now on all of the sounds in the "Sounds" folder will be loaded and used accordingly.
 For our example we wanted to replace the falling sound, I have checked and it's in Sounds/PlayerSoundManager, the folders that will have falling sound are "VoiceFall1", "VoiceFall2", "VoiceBigFall1".
-If you want to replace the sound with something else you go into that folder, then remove the old sound file and place your in there, in our example I am replacing the falling sound with a can sound (don't ask why), so what I removed the old file and placed my can.mp3 into the folder.
+If you want to replace the sound with something else you go into that folder, then remove the old sound file and place your in there, in our example I am replacing the falling sound with a can sound (don't ask why), so I removed the old file and placed my can.mp3 into the folder.

 ![image](https://github.com/ru-mii/ADGAC-SoundSwap/assets/118167137/23234204-5ad5-4f25-aa70-651d830710ff)